SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 you can bind any associated values to a constant or variable.
 For example,
-the corresponding ``case`` for a slightly delayed train could capture the associated ``minutes`` value using a value-binding pattern, and specify the range in an additional ``where`` clause.
+the corresponding ``case`` for a slightly delayed train can capture the associated ``minutes`` value using a value-binding pattern, and specify the range in an additional ``where`` clause.
 This allows the associated value to be used in the branch: